shijiale0609/PolymerEmbedding_EMD/README.md

-# A Similarity Informed Embedding Method for Polymers
+# A Similarity Informed Distance Embedding Method for Polymers